 Order to Shoot

-Ian: Maybe you didn’t have this conversation but did you talk with your friends as to if you were asked to shoot at GDR citizens what you would have done?.
+Ian: Maybe you did not have this conversation but did you talk with your friends as to if you were asked to shoot at GDR citizens what you would have done?.

 Steffen: Yeah, that was discussed not at this time but before that, long before that just as a general water cooler type discussion.
 What do you think about this, what about that.
 And that was also something you were trying to have a very private setting for these kinds of conversations.
 Because of the risk of Stasi and or even somebody regularly involved with the party who would basically could cause you trouble.